xma711/notebook/machine_learning/logistic_regression/logistic_function/README.md

 (   btw, after exp both sides and rearrange, we can get the familiar P = 1/( 1+ exp( -h(x) ) )   )

 why doing it this way?
-if we plot Y with x directly and try to obtain the best fitted line, the line obtained will not be able to represent the relationship between X and Y well.
+If we plot Y with x directly and try to obtain the best fitted line, the line obtained will not be able to represent the relationship between X and Y well.
 (see reference.)
-but if plot the probability that Y=1 when X=x (some binning should be needed) agains X, the graph looks 'better' (less gaps; more continuous..).
+But if plot the probability that Y=1 when X=x (some binning should be needed) agains X, the graph looks 'better' (less gaps; more continuous..).
-based on the shape of the graph (S shape), there could be quite some functions that can describe the relationship.
+Based on the shape of the graph (S shape), there could be quite some functions that can describe the relationship.
-logistic function happens to be one of them and its results are relatively easy to interpret.
+Logistic function happens to be one of them and its results are relatively easy to interpret.

 Logistic regression